Problem (Ariana Grande song): Cover versions

 In July of the same year, English band Rixton released a cover of "Problem".
 Idolator wrote they "replaced the brass-heavy original with soulful harmonies, snaps and nasty guitar licks.
 No Iggy section to be found here, but with lead singer Jake's powerful chops at the forefront, the rap is hardly missed."
 The a cappella group Pentatonix covered the song on their album PTX Vol. 3, released on September 23, 2014.
 Entertainment Weekly noted the cover was more "low-key" than the original version.
 Billboard said it was "catchy".
-On January 9, 2015, "Problem" was covered by Naya Rivera, Heather Morris, Dianna Agron and Kevin McHale in "Homecoming", an episode of Glee.
-Kidz Bop sung this in E minor on Kidz Bop 27.